by Michael R Dougherty

 It was on a pile of dirty laundry in the luggage car.
 Yes, we had to sit on a big pile of dirty laundry from Whittier to Anchorage.
 But more about that shortly.

 In 1966, my father, Ray Dougherty, was working on a tunnel through the mountains leading to Whittier, Alaska.
-So, our father and mother, Louise Dougherty, moved to Whittier and my brother and I, both teens, were left to keep the home fires burning.
+So, our father and mother, Louise Dougherty, moved to Whittier and my brother and me, both teens, were left to keep the home fires burning.

 Nowadays Whittier is a little over an hour's drive from Anchorage and thanks to the two-and-a-half mile long Anton Anderson Memorial Tunnel, you can drive to Whittier by car.

 But back in 1966, you had to take the Alaska railroad from Anchorage, and pass through two tunnels to get through the mountains and into Whittier.
-But once you were there, it was amazing.
+But once you were there, it was remarkable.

 As you came out of the tunnel and into Whittier, you were awestruck by the sight of a “mini city” complete with tall buildings nestled up against the majestic mountains.